 Since the arrival of the first A7-series cameras, Sony has established a healthy range of full-frame lenses for its mirrorless system.
-There are many exemplary examples among the 44 full-frame E-mount lenses Sony offers in 2023, and in recent years we’ve witnessed the manufacturer increase the number of telephoto lenses for the serious enthusiast and working professional.
-See our guide to the best Sony E-mount lenses for more.
+There are many exemplary examples among the 47 full-frame E-mount lenses Sony offers in 2023, and in recent years we’ve witnessed the manufacturer increase the number of telephoto lenses for the serious enthusiast and working professional.

 This has forced many to buy a fast wide-angle zoom instead, or consider a third-party prime alternative.
 Examples of such that benefit from autofocus include the Tamron 20mm F/2.8 Di III OSD Macro, Sigma 20mm F1.4 DG HSM, Tokina FíRIN 20mm F2 FE AF and Zeiss Batis 18mm f2.8.
 Recommended manual-focus ultra wide prime lenses include the Laowa 12mm f/2.8 Zero-D and Samyang 14mm F2.4 AE XP.

 After acknowledging it was about time they produced a fast wide-angle prime of their own, Sony set about making the FE 20mm F1.8 G. Designed to be a compact lens promising excellent edge-to-edge sharpness and reliability for a wide variety of shooting requirements, it fills a gap in Sony’s lens lineup and becomes the widest and fastest fixed focal length E-mount lens from the manufacturer to date.
-What’s more, as a regular ‘G’ lens rather than a more expensive ‘G Master’, it has a more achievable price tag of around $899 / £949.
+What’s more, as a regular ‘G’ lens rather than a more expensive ‘G Master’, it has a more achievable price tag of around $899 / £949 and even cheaper used at around $630-650 /£634-659.

 Although the FE 20mm F1.8 G sports the letter ‘G’ on its barrel, it should be noted that we’re not looking at a Sony G Master lens.
 Those familiar with Sony’s top-of-the-line G Master lenses, which have a reputation for their optical excellence and exceedingly high prices, will know how to spot them apart from their G-series counterparts.
 The clue is the red background to the letter ‘G’ on the barrel, which differs to the G-series lens we’re looking at, which has a black background.